MisterMunchkin/mom-and-me-clinic/README.md

 [shadcn/ui docs](https://ui.shadcn.com/docs/components/)

+## Material UI Usage
+As much as possible, we want to use Shadcn for UI libraries but there are some components we needed from material UI.
+For server components, you can use the existing, or add new components to the `@/shared/utilities/material-tailwind-export.ts` file.

+Material UI, should be last resort.
+We want to move into using only just one library and Shadcn is a better all around library than Material UI.

 ## Supabase Development
 The app uses supabase for DB, and possibly authentication.
 For local development, you will need to run `supabase start` with Docker Desktop running.
 You might also need to run `supabase db pull` to retrieve the latest database schema.
 Run `supabase db reset` to reset yopur local DB.